 Water in the resorts are fine and if they are not they have notices up.

-If your staying in a village I would buy bottled water. almost 9 years agoAnswered by Nicole Noble via Travellr.com
+If your staying in a village I would buy bottled water. about 9 years agoAnswered by Nicole Noble via Travellr.com

 Suva and Nadi and mainland resorts you should be okay.
 Don't bother with boiling because Fiji Water (the bottled stuff is EVERYWHERE!).
 How do the locals find clean water? - often they don't... typhoid outbreaks in rural areas are not unusual.